 SCOPE OF THIS CHAPTER

-This chapter outlines the key points in relation to concerns that a child or young person under 18 has been trafficked.
+This chapter outlines the key points in relation to concerns that a child or young person under 18 has been trafficked or is a victim of modern slavery.

-Derby and Derbyshire Runaway or Missing from Home or Care Protocol (see Documents Library)
+Derby and Derbyshire Runaway or Missing from Home or Care Protocol (see Documents Library, Protocols)

 - Identification and Assessment